ghyoun/potato_films/README.md

 *"As a third-party developer who doesn't work for FreshPotatoes, I want to use the FreshPotatoes API to get a list of recommended films related to one film."*

 To satisfy this story: build a recommendations API endpoint that retrieves top-rated film recommendations.
-Top-rated films are films with an average review rating that is **greater than 4.0** and have a **minimum of 10 reviews**.
+Top-rated films are defined as films with an average review rating **greater than 4.0** and have a **minimum of 10 reviews**.
 The films retrieved should have been released within **15 years (± 15 years)** of the parent film.

+The recommended films returned should:

+* Include films with the same genre, director, *or* cast member as the parent film
+* Be ordered by matching genres, then directors, then cast members

 The endpoint should allow developers to:

 * Paginate by offset
-* Limit number of returned records
+* Limit the number of returned records
-* Filter by genre

-The recommended films returned should include films with the same genre, director, *or* cast member as the parent film.
+Finally, the endpoint should handle for:

+* client/server failure
+* missing routes

 ###### List Recommendations